 If you’re out of work and hunting for a job, you’re not alone.
 At first, that may be kind of comforting, but it also means there’s plenty of competition.

-Not too long ago I was in your shoes.
-The syndicated radio company I worked for as a producer shut its doors in January of 2009 – not a very good time to start a job search by any means.
+I was once in your shoes.
+The syndicated radio company I worked for as a producer shut its doors in January 2009 – not a very good time to start a job search by any means.
 It took me about nine months to find a part-time job and more than a year to get back to full-time employment.

 But I learned a few things along the way (many of them the hard way).
 I can’t guarantee you that following these seven suggestions will make your time unemployed completely pain-free, but I know they’ll help make it shorter.